-Watching the debate evolve on social media, I saw that many of Boyle Heights’ residents were grappling with some of the same questions we had discussed: Who is a gentrifier?
-Do outsiders sometimes bring positive change?
-What is the cost of them doing so?
+On social media, many of Boyle Heights' residents were grappling with some of the same questions we had discussed: Who is a gentrifier?
+What is the cost of change?
 Must it always be a loss for the community?
-How can we make it a positive thing?
 What can we do better than outsiders?
 Are we doing enough of it?
 How can we do more?

-But, Haffar seemed largely undaunted by the onslaught, instead considering it an opportunity to learn more about the community and get people talking.
+Haffar cancelled the event, but seemed largely undaunted, instead considering the incident to be an opportunity to learn more about the community and get people talking.

 Where she found the original flyer posted on Facebook, she wrote of the need to create a "new model for gentrification" that had "positive connotations for change" and benefited long-time residents and newcomers alike.
 She then implored people to get involved with their neighborhood council and participate in conversations about how to make Boyle Heights a better place.

 That sentiment was echoed, to a degree, in the apology issued by Kagan.
-It’s a lengthy mea-culpa of sorts, acknowledging the privilege with which he speaks in his blog, the lack of tact in the language used to describe lower-income communities on the blog, and his limited experience with or understanding of the potential harmful effects of gentrification.
+It's a lengthy mea-culpa of sorts, acknowledging the privilege with which he speaks in his blog, the lack of tact in the language he used to describe lower-income communities, and his limited experience with or understanding of the potential harmful effects of gentrification.

 At the end, he invites people to engage him in a civil manner on questions of their intentions in the community and to write him emails describing the ills of gentrification so he can post them on his blog (you can find that post here).

-I found both of their posts instructive regarding their lack of familiarity with just how vibrant and engaged a community Boyle Heights has always been as well as how they, as realtors, often fail to think about the consequences of the processes they set in motion when facilitating gentrification.
-Not necessarily because they are terrible people bent on committing cultural genocide (as some alleged online yesterday), but because they are playing a role in a process that is much bigger than they are.
-And, they know that if it is not them taking advantage of the market, it will surely be someone else.
+Both of their posts were instructive with regard to their lack of familiarity with just how vibrant and engaged a community Boyle Heights has always been, as well as how they, as realtors, often fail to think about the consequences of the processes they set in motion.
+Not necessarily because they are bent on committing cultural genocide (as some alleged online yesterday), but because they are playing a role in a process that is much bigger than they are and they know that if it is not them taking advantage of the market, it will surely be someone else.